Milchstra3e/CSED353/writeups/assn7.md

 My assignment partner's POVIS ID: choisium

-My assignment partner's ID (numeric): [your partner's student id here]
+My assignment partner's ID (numeric): 20160169

 This assignment took me about 1 hours to do (including the time on studying, designing, and writing the code).